ceresBakalite/TNAS/README.md

 The TNAS repository holds both a C++ and a C# rendition of the Ratcliff/Obershelp pattern-matching algorithm developed by John W. Ratcliff and John A. Obershelp in 1983 to address concerns about educational software (Ratcliff, 1988).

-The two renditions rendered here differ primarily in that the C# methods provide a comprehensive set of pre-processing attributes that modify the similarity outcome based on comparison characteristics that may be relevant to specific data requirements.
+The two renditions here differ primarily in that the C# methods provide a comprehensive set of pre-processing attributes that modify the similarity outcome based on comparison characteristics that may be relevant to specific data requirements.

   **C++ Comparison Methods**